RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

 This launch.json requires that [PuTTY](http://www.putty.org/) is installed.
 You must convert your ssh keyfile to a format that PuTTY understands with puttygen.
 See [How to convert SSH keypairs generated using PuttyGen(Windows) into key-pairs used by ssh-agent and KeyChain(Linux)](https://stackoverflow.com/questions/2224066/how-to-convert-ssh-keypairs-generated-using-puttygenwindows-into-key-pairs-use) for tips.

-We are researching if WSL (ssh) can be used to avoid needing to install PuTTY (or similar tool).

 ``` json
  {
             ".NET Core Remote Launch - Framework Dependent (console)",